Riparian Condition Assessment Tool (R-CAT)

 J.M.
 Wheaton.
 What is the condition of floodplain riparian areas of the western U.S.?
 Identifying impaired floodplain ecosystems using the Riparian Condition Assessment tool (RCA).
 For submission to Environmental Management.

 Limitations of Outputs Driven with Nationally Available Data

-The R-CAT analyses produce remarkably coherent results despite the resolution of nationally available inputs
+The initial R-CAT analyses produce remarkably coherent results despite the resolution of nationally available inputs

 .
-Currently, the Utah and preliminary Columbia River Basin outputs have been produced with LANDFIRE
+Currently, the Utah and the Columbia River Basin outputs have been produced with LANDFIRE

 and the following limitations should be understood:

 - LANDFIRE 30 meter vegetation data is sometimes too coarse to provide sufficient detail to adequately map riparian vegetation.
 LANDFIRE 30 meter vegetation data tends to underestimate the spatial extent of invasive riparian vegetation. - While higher resolution imagery is used in some localities to drive landcover and vegetation classifications, nothing yet exists that is freely and nationally available.